๐Ÿ“Œ Coldingham, Scottish Borders

 At the centre of an attractive, slumbersome Borders village, Coldingham Priory looks like quite a plain building from some angles – perhaps unusually so.
 But wander around its sides and through the adjacent graveyard and you begin to appreciate that there’s more to it than meets the eye.
 A much grander priory once stood here, built in 1216 to replace a destroyed, earlier incarnation.
 The grandeur wasn’t to last however, with fires, invading armies and the Reformation reducing the site to a shadow of its former self by 1650.
 The choir was soon resurrected as the parish church you can see (and if you time your visit carefully, enter) today; the interior has one extremely ornate wall and one particularly plain one.
 And the larger priory?
 Its footprint is still visible through old stonework and signposts around the grounds.

-⌚ Exterior always viewable.
-Interior: possibly open Wednesday afternoons, June to September, plus Sunday afternoons, July to August
+โŒš Exterior always viewable.
+Interior: probably Wednesday afternoons, May to September, plus Sunday afternoons, July & August

 Leave a Comment